-The Governing Council also considered and approved the proposed changes to the Staff Regulations and Rules, which remain under constant review with reference to best
+The Governing Council also considered and approved the proposed changes to the Staff Regulations and Rules, which remain under constant review with reference to best working practices in benchmark organizations and ongoing developments within the United Nations.

 The Thirty-Second Annual Meeting of the Governing Council could be considered as a great success despite the obstacles posed COVID-19.
 The year 2020 brought important changes to the CFC, from the new Managing Director assuming duties in the midst of a pandemic to increased resilience.
 This year particularly demonstrated the ability of the CFC to adapt to unprecedented circumstances.
 Indeed, the CFC Secretariat effectively adopted teleconference facilities, thus ensuring relevant decisions are taken to sustain the CFC's operations and collaborations.